 In celebration of its’ 40th Anniversary, Mississauga has re-branded.
-A brief part of my childhood was spent in Mississauga and comparing then to now is comparing a small quaint town to a bustling city.
+A brief part of my childhood was spent in Mississauga and comparing then to now is comparing a small quaint town to a semi bustling city.
 With over half of its population being born outside of Canada the new “M” logo and visual identity is meant to reflect a dynamic, colorful and modern city.

 The identity was developed and designed by the city’s in-house Communications Creative Services team and Trajectory lead the initiative as brand consultant.
 As per they’re brands FAQ the cost for developing the brand story and designing the logo was $170,000.
 Yeah, that’s how much it costs to brand Canada’s sixth largest city.
 The breakdown of the cost went into a detailed brand audit, research into municipal best practices, internal and external stakeholder engagement, final testing and validation of the brand story and logo through a number of focus groups.

-I know this is because I’m a designer and into branding and logo design, but it reminds me of Melbourne, Australia’s re-branding designed by Landor Associates.
+The new branding, but it reminds me of Melbourne, Australia’s re-branding designed by Landor Associates.
 Aside from the obvious M, it’s the use of facets that’s similar.
 Similar but not the same.

 They have a microsite to take you through the full brand story.